Rusty-to-Wizard/MiniPyProjects/README.md

 # MiniPyProjects
-Bunch mini python projects for me to share my work.
+Bunch of mini python projects for me to share my work.